Can Easter Eggs really kill dogs?

-Easter is a religious time of year but for most of us, it is where we get to eat as much chocolate as possible.
-Munching our way through a pile of Easter eggs and sharing them with the family dog whilst watching a favourite film.
+Easter is a religious time of year but for most of us, it is when we get to eat as much chocolate as possible.
+Munching our way through a pile of Easter eggs and sharing them with the family dog whilst watching a favorite film.

 STOP right there a moment.
 Rewind and pause.

 Dogs and chocolate do not go together.
 You may think you are being a caring dog owner by giving your canine companion a chunk of Green & Black’s finest, but you are doing more harm than good.

 According to the Dogs Trust, at least 1 in 10 dogs become sick after eating chocolate and almost a quarter of these have been rushed to the vets for emergency treatment.